 Khao San Road in Bangkok is arguably the chaotic, budget-travel hub for Asia, if not the world.
 The infamous backpacker slum grew from nothing, peaked, and is only slightly tamer now days after much government effort.

 Cheap accommodation, a thriving social scene, and a reputation for all-night parties have made Khao San Road the default destination for backpackers and budget travelers that stay in Bangkok.
 Love it, hate it, or both—Khao San Road is a place for meeting other travelers before setting off to other destinations in Thailand.

 Khao San Road (pronounced "cow san" not "koe san") is located in the Banglumpoo district on the west side of Bangkok.

-A Short History of the Infamous Khao San Road
+A Short History of Khao San Road

 Khao San or Khao Sarn actually mean “rice mill”; the street was once a center for trading rice.
 Later, the street became known as “Religious Road” because of several shops that catered to the needs of monks.
-A tiny guesthouse opened in the early 1980s and from there the street exploded into one of the busiest travel epicenters in the world.
+A tiny guesthouse opened in the early 1980s, and from there the street exploded into one of the busiest travel epicenters in the world.

-Surviving Khao San Road
+How to Survive Khao San Road

 Khao San Road Safety